howard-university-web-services/howard_paragraphs/modules/hp_alumni_featured/README.md

 # Howard Paragraphs Alumni Featured

 Paragraphs integration of a Profiles Feed (from profiles.howard.edu) for Howard projects.
-Essentially, this module pulls a feed of profiles from profiles.howard.edu, with optional filter parameters available, in order to feature faculty and staff by department.
+Essentially, this module pulls a specific alumni from profiles.howard.edu, by ID.
+It is for advanced users only, such as DSWS.

 This module contains markup only (no js or css), those should be provided in the client theme, loaded via the idfive Component Library: